Inter-particle ratchet effect determines global current of heterogeneous particles diffusing in confinement: Model definition and main result

-where $\vtau$ is the direction in phase space of moving all particles forward in the axial direction $\hat{\vec{r}}$ by one unit length:
+where the translation vector $\vtau$ is the direction in phase space of moving all particles forward in the axial direction $\hat{\vec{r}}$ by one unit length:

+(Note that $\vtau$ is not a vector in $\Gamma$ but belongs to its tangent space at any point.)
 If any particle is able to overtake all others, i.e.\ the system is not q1D, then $P(\vx)$ must be invariant under translating that particle alone by one period.
 This additional condition would break an important symmetry that allows the steady state to be determined, and so we concentrate on q1D where this condition does not hold.